Close

 (7) Burning, burying or disposal of construction waste from the result of any construction, demolition, alteration, or renovation is not permitted other than those approved in accordance with Central Waste Management guidelines.

-(8) No residential property owner, tenant, business owner or operator, shall dispose of garbage, refuse, or recyclables, by burning, burying or other means, within the Town of Grand Falls-Windsor, except in accordance with these Regulations, or Central Waste Management guidelines.
+(8) No residential property owner, tenant, business owner or operator, shall dispose of garbage, refuse, or recyclables, by burning, burying or other means, within the Town of Grand Falls-Windsor, except in accordance with this By-Law, or Central Waste Management guidelines.

-All paper, newspaper, magazines, cardboard or cartons, shall;
+All paper, newspaper, magazines, cardboard, cartons, or similar materials, shall;

 (1) Sharp Objects